 In all states, it is legal to have your loved one's body at home after they die.
 West Virginia does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, West Virginia Code § 16-5-19, which permits a "licensed funeral director or other person who assumes custody of the dead body" to file the death certificate.)

-West Virginia law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in a will, advance directive, medical power of attorney, or preneed funeral contract, and after that to the deceased person’s family members in an established order.
+West Virginia law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 West Virginia has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.